-Where an employee is granted a designated paid holiday, pursuant to Article 17 - Paid Holidays, the time off granted will be seven hours per day per designated paid holiday for a full-time employee and prorated for a part-time employee.
+Where an employee is granted a designated paid holiday, pursuant to Article 17 (Paid Holidays), the time off granted will be seven hours per day per designated paid holiday for a full-time employee and prorated for a part-time employee.
+For employees on a MWW, it will be the regularly scheduled hours (7.5/7.78/8.75 hours).